espnet/espnet/doc/installation.md

         ```

         If `[conda-env-name]` and `[python-version]` are omitted,
-        the root environment and the default Python of Anaconda are used respectively.
+        the root environment and the default Python of Anaconda are selected respectively.

         This script tries to create a new miniconda at `venv` if it doesn't exist.
         If you already have Anaconda and you'll use it then,